Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Start-AzBatchPoolResize.md

 ## SYNTAX

 ```
-Start-AzureBatchPoolResize [-Id] <String> [-TargetDedicatedComputeNodes <Int32>]
+Start-AzBatchPoolResize [-Id] <String> [-TargetDedicatedComputeNodes <Int32>]
  [-TargetLowPriorityComputeNodes <Int32>] [-ResizeTimeout <TimeSpan>]
  [-ComputeNodeDeallocationOption <ComputeNodeDeallocationOption>] -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Start-AzureBatchPoolResize** cmdlet starts an Azure Batch resize operation on a pool.
+The **Start-AzBatchPoolResize** cmdlet starts an Azure Batch resize operation on a pool.

 ## EXAMPLES

 ### Example 1: Resize a pool to 12 nodes
 ```
-PS C:\>Start-AzureBatchPoolResize -Id "ContosoPool06" -TargetDedicatedComputeNodes 12 -BatchContext $Context
+PS C:\>Start-AzBatchPoolResize -Id "ContosoPool06" -TargetDedicatedComputeNodes 12 -BatchContext $Context
 ```

 This command starts a resize operation on the pool that has the ID ContosoPool06.
 The target for the operation is 12 dedicated compute nodes.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Resize a pool using a deallocation option
 ```
-PS C:\>Get-AzureBatchPool -Id "ContosoPool06" -BatchContext $Context | Start-AzureBatchPoolResize -TargetDedicatedComputeNodes 5 -ResizeTimeout ([TimeSpan]::FromHours(1)) -ComputeNodeDeallocationOption ([Microsoft.Azure.Batch.Common.ComputeNodeDeallocationOption]::Terminate) -BatchContext $Context
+PS C:\>Get-AzBatchPool -Id "ContosoPool06" -BatchContext $Context | Start-AzBatchPoolResize -TargetDedicatedComputeNodes 5 -ResizeTimeout ([TimeSpan]::FromHours(1)) -ComputeNodeDeallocationOption ([Microsoft.Azure.Batch.Common.ComputeNodeDeallocationOption]::Terminate) -BatchContext $Context
 ```

 This cmdlet resizes a pool to five dedicated compute nodes.
-The command gets the pool that has the ID ContosoPool06 by using the Get-AzureBatchPool cmdlet.
+The command gets the pool that has the ID ContosoPool06 by using the Get-AzBatchPool cmdlet.
 The command passes that pool object to the current cmdlet by using the pipeline operator.
 The command starts a resize operation on the pool.
 The target is five dedicated compute nodes.